Sofia Sicignano: Career

 In July, Sofia and Laura Paris, Chiara Badii, Giulia Segatori, Lorjen D’Ambrogio and Laura Golfarelli won gold medal in 5 ribbons final at Milano World Cup.
 They took 8th place in all-around and did not qualify to hoops+ball final.
 At World Challenge Cup in Cluj-Napoca, Romania, they took 11th place in all-around.
 In 3 Balls + 2 Hoops final, they won bronze medal.
 In August, she and her group competed at the 2025 World Championships in Rio de Janeiro, Brazil.
 They made mistakes in both routines and finished on 15th place in all-around.
 Together with Sofia Raffaeli and Tara Dragas they took 6th place in team competition.

+In 2026 Sofia and her teammates Chiara Badii, Bianca Vignozzi, Serena Ottaviani and Sasha Mukhina competed at Tartu Grand Prix, winning silver medal in group all-around behind Ukraine.
+They were 4th in both apparatus finals.
+In March, they competed at Sofia World Cup, taking 9th place in all-around and a silver medal in 3 hoops + 4 clubs final.
+In May, they competed at European Cup in Baku, Azerbaijan, and won bronze medal in 5 Balls.
+Then they competed at World Challenge Cup in Portimão, and ended on 10th place in all-around and 5th place in 3 hoops + 4 clubs final.
+In the end of May, they competed at 2026 European Championships in Varna, Bulgaria, and took 13th place in all-around, which was by far lowest result of national team in year.
+They qualified to 3 hoops + 4 clubs final, ending on 5th place.

+In July, they took part in Milan World Cup and placed 13th in all-around and 7th in 5 balls final.
+In August, she was selected to represent Italy alongside Chiara Badii, Bianca Vignozzi, Serena Ottaviani, Gaia Pozzi and Sasha Mukhina at the 2026 World Championships in Frankfurt, Germany.